NASA is about to launch Lucy, a spacecraft set to explore never-before-seen worlds

 You can watch the lift-off, currently scheduled for Oct.
 16 at 2:34 a.m.
 PT (5:34 a.m.
 ET), online on NASA TV.

-Make sure to check back closer to the big day for a livestream on CNET Highlights and all the times across the globe.
+Make sure to check back closer to the big day for clips of the launch on CNET Highlights.

 What are the Trojan asteroids?